UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_01.md

 Here it is clear that there are many fewer movies with a production budget of 80 million compared to the area close to 0, and most movies seem to be around 10-15 million.
-Likewise the grossing of most movies is around 0-50 million, not 200 million.
+Likewise, the grossing of most movies is around 0-50 million, not 200 million.

 ---